-The speed at which this space is expanding shows how central fleet data has become to day-to-day operations.
-Mordor Intelligence projects the fleet management market will grow from $32.87 billion in 2025 to $67.03 billion by 2030, a 15.32% annual growth rate that’s pushing software providers toward more automation and deeper operational insight.
+Market growth shows how central connected vehicle data has become to daily management.
+Mordor Intelligence projects the market to grow from $32.87 billion in 2025 to $67.03 billion by 2030, with a 15.32% annual growth rate pushing providers toward automation, visibility, and deeper decision support.

 Our Top Picks For Fleet Management Systems